graybike/graybike.github.io/source/words/articles/2016-01-11-git-workflow-for-small-teams.html.markdown

 - Trello/Asana Cards
 - Airbrake/Honeybadger Notifications

 This can act as the weekly release report.
-Once the report is complete, you can hit the "Merge Pull Request" button.
-Once merged, the release will be auto-deployed to production.
+Once the report is complete, merge the branch into master:

+    git checkout master
+    git merge --ff-only development
+    git push origin master

+This should automatically close out your PR on Github and trigger production deploy.
+Your release is complete.

 ### Hotfixes: Urgent Production Issues